ptitSeb/gl4es/USAGE.md

  * 0 : Default, use 24bits texture when it's possible
  * 1 : Force 32bits textures when GL_RGB is asked (as internal or not).
 Not recommanded, as it may brake some blend functions (especialy on GLES 1.1 backend).
 Does not impact GL_UNSIGNED_SHORT_5_6_5 and friends.

+##### LIBGL_POTFRAMEBUFFER
+Use only Power Of Two dimension for Framebuffer
+ * 0 : Default, use NPOT dimension if supported
+ * 1 : Force Framebuffer to be created with POT dimension (not advised on GLES2 backend)

 ##### LIBGL_NOBGRA
 Ignore BGRA Texture hardware extension
  * 0 : Default, use BGRA extension if possible